Be Happy Without the Fairytale or the Happy Ending

 - Your best opportunity is now.
 Instead of thinking you’ll be happy when and only when you find the perfect partner, try to be happy with who you are now, what you have with you.

 - You don’t need anyone else to feel good.
 Feel good now, just with yourself.

 - Instead of always thinking about the upcoming vacation as that time when you’ll truly find time to cope with your stress, look for simple moments of peace at the end of every day.

 It will be therapeutic and healthy.

-To conclude, stories and fairytales are an excellent resource to stimulate the imagination of children and adults alike, but adults should understand that in order to be happy, it’s a bad idea to seek that magical perfection that this kind of literature promotes.
+To conclude, stories and fairy tales are an excellent resource to stimulate the imagination of children and adults alike.
+However, adults should understand that in order to be happy, it’s a bad idea to seek that magical perfection that this kind of literature promotes.

-The greatest moments of life won’t always end well, but they’re wonderful moments that deserve to be lived—and life, after all, is just moments.
+The greatest moments of life won’t always end well, but they’re wonderful moments that deserve to be lived.
+Life, after all, is just moments.